swcarpentry/python-second-language/_episodes/09-pandas.md

 ## Spend a few minutes reviewing your data

 It is a good idea to ensure your data frame loaded correctly.
-Thankfully, pandas has a few built in methods to help - shape, .head(), .tail(), and .describe().
+Thankfully, Pandas has a few built in methods to help - shape, .head(), .tail(), and .describe().
 The shape method will return a tuple that has the number of rows in the first position and the number of columns in the second position.
 In our example our data frame has 135 rows and 3 columns.
 Methods .head() and .tail() return the first 5 rows and the last 5 rows respectively.
 Finally, .describe() will return a variety of things depending on the data type.
 For numeric data types, like our example, it includes count, mean, standard deviation, minimum, quartiles, and the maximum.
 For object types it will return count, unique, most common, and frequency of the most common.
 Additionally, timestamps will also include the first and last item.

 ~~~
 print("The shape of our data frame", temperature_data.shape)